Services for Businesses, Individuals, and the Community

 Job Placement through Employment Services

-Since 1987, Skills of Central PA, Inc, has helped hundreds of people with disabilities find employment in their communities.
+Since 1987, Skills has helped hundreds of people with disabilities find employment in their communities.
 Skills strives to understand what kind of work individuals with disabilities want and the skills that they have to offer.
 Skills works with local companies to get individuals employed in the field of their choice.
 For more information, visit the Job Placement Services page.

 Mobile Psychiatric Rehabilitation